Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Nepal is famous for being home to Mount Everest, the world’s highest peak, and its rich cultural heritage.
 It is also renowned for trekking, wildlife, and being the birthplace of Lord Buddha – Now that sounds like a pretty impressive holiday destination right?!

-This Nepal holiday guide provides comprehensive information on all the essential questions around visa information, the best Nepal attractions, the best time to visit Nepal, advising your optimal Nepal budget while sharing our own Nepal holiday spending, and tackling the vital questions if Nepal is safe to visit or even worth visiting.
+This Nepal holiday guide provides comprehensive information on all the essential questions around visa information, the best Nepal attractions, the best time to visit Nepal, advising your ideal Nepal budget while sharing our own Nepal holiday spending, and tackling the vital questions if Nepal is safe to visit or even worth visiting.

 1. Do You Need a Nepal Visa?